vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

                         |--> Check if Backup Exists
                              |--> Backup all K8s Resource Items
                                   |--> Perform all Volumes Snapshots
+                                        |--> Wait async operations
                                             |--> Final Backup Phase is determined
                                                |--> Persist Backup and Logs on Object Storage
 ```
 We propose the pre-backup and post-backup plugin hooks to be executed in this sequence: